DrZubi/DrZubi/README.md

 If something here is helpful to you, feel free to use it or reach out.
 ---
 ## Quick Facts
+- 🚀 Daily data science practice using Python, SQL, and cloud tools (AWS, Docker, Airflow) covering data analysis, pipelines, and machine learning.
-- 🚀 Primarily working in Python, R, and SQL
+- 🎓 M.S. in Information and Data Science — UC Berkeley
 - 🎓 B.S. in Industrial Engineering — Purdue University
-- 🎓 M.S. in Information and Data Science — UC Berkeley
 - 💼 Former Data Scientist II @ TYLin (formerly Sam Schwartz Engineering)
-- 📊 Experienced in Tableau and Microsoft Power BI
+- 📊 Expert with Tableau and Microsoft Power BI
 - 🌱 Currently learning Rust
 - 🐶 Ask me about Mochi
 ---